chrimson/27Cards/README.md

-# 27Cards
+# 27 Cards
-Adaptation of classic Twenty-One Card Trick, 11th Card Tric or Three Column Trick
+### Simple adaptation of classic Twenty-One Card Trick, 11th Card Trick or Three Column Trick

+Random cards = [ 27 ]
+Each card has rank and suit (of 52 possible)

+Each card is also randomly assigned unique column-order delineation (exactly 27)
+e.g., 1 1 1, 1 1 2, 1 1 3, 1 2 1, 1 2 2, 1 2 3, 1 3 1 ...
+3 3 1, 3 3 2, 3 3 3

+Three times the cards are layed out, in three columns according to their 3-digit plan
+Each time, mix the order so their rows aren't layed out in a pettern
+And each time, prompt for which column

+Return the card whose 3-digit plan matches to the chosen columns